Chair and Treasurer's Report

 TREASURER’S REPORT

-In recommending this report for adoption I would like to thank my fellow board members and also the staff of this organisation for continually working above and beyond to deliver the level of care in difficult financial circumstances.
+In recommending this report for adoption I would like to thank my fellow board members and also the staff for being so diligent in yet another challenging year for the company and the industry.
+Everyone is aware of the difficulties we face but continue to go above and beyond expectations.

 Graham Brown OAM